 Acid dyes are versatile, vibrant, and straightforward.
 The category “acid dye” is broad and simply refers to dye that sets in an acidic environment.
 In yarn dyeing, that means adding citric acid or white vinegar to a dye bath.
-Acid dyes only work on protein fibers, which are wool fibers derived from animal sources.
-You can read more about the science of how dye bonds to fiber here.
+Acid dyes only work on protein fibres, which are wool fibres derived from animal sources.
+You can read more about the science of how dye bonds to fibre here.
 Today we are going to cover the basic supplies and techniques used in acid dyeing.

 This is either citric acid, which comes in powder form or white vinegar.
 These are both easy to buy in bulk online.
 Personally, I prefer citric acid.
 It has less of a noticeable smell when dyeing and is easy to store.